 When camping, we no longer need to settle for a soft rug placed over still hard ground, we can take with us a chair.
 Not just any chair, one that, for example, can support up to 300 pounds, yet weighs only 2.6 pounds and collapses down to 16 inches.
 Technology has allowed for everything to fold down and be light to transport yet be capable of providing some home comforts.
 The advantage of this, of course, is that the chair will fit inside your backpack along with your other accessories.

 While putting on your thinking cap about what to take camping with you, why not remember to take your head torch?
 Instead of a conventional torch that you need to hold, you can strap this to your head and then everywhere you go light will precede you.
-So, if you are into the nightlife, camping-style, you will certainly want one of these.
+So, if you are into the nightlife, camping-style, you will certainly want to get yourself one of these – and you may even be able to save some money while getting it, and your other outdoor accessories, with the help of Cabela’s coupons and codes online.
 Not in your backpack, but on your head.
 And from the ones that I have seen on the market, you will not have to worry too much about its battery life, because it can potentially run for 45 hours, and surely you will have slept in that time.

 The peskiest of all the insects are the mosquitos.
 They leave bites even in countries where they are not going to give you Malaria.
 A useful device on the market is the portable Mosquito Repeller.
 The one that I found emits a scent-free, DEET-free repellant that will cover a 15-foot area and lasts for 12 hours.
 DEET is the chemical name for N,N diethyl-meta-toluamide, and widely used in repellers.
 It works by masking the body’s natural scent to make it hard for the bugs to smell us.
 Whereas this device is an alternative way of repelling such insects.
 We might want to avoid DEET because it can cause skin reactions and other medical problems.